zhero9/MIPUP/README.md

 	E;chr1:220962389
 	F;chr10:1043055

-## 5 Running
+## 5. Running

-### 5.1 {0,1} matrices
+### 5.1. {0,1} matrices
 Navigate to your *rowsplit.jar* executable and call the following code from the command line:

 	java -jar -Djava.library.path=/path_to_cplex.jar_file_(found under the <CPLEX>/lib directory)/ rowsplit.jar path_to_data_file.csv ip

 **path_to_data_file.csv** is the input file.
 Argument **-Djava.library.path** can be something like **/Users/tomescu/Applications/IBM/ILOG/CPLEX_Studio1263/cplex/bin/x86-64_osx/**.
 Write **ip** for an optimal solution to the MCRS problem or **ipd** for an optimal solution to the MCDRS problem.

-### 5.2 Transpose matrix of variant allele frequencies (VAFs) of the mutations (SSNVs) and a threshold
+### 5.2.
+Transpose matrix of variant allele frequencies (VAFs) of the mutations (SSNVs) and a threshold
 Navigate to your *rowsplit.jar* executable and call the following code from the command line:

 	java -jar -Djava.library.path=/path_to_cplex.jar_file (found under the <CPLEX>/lib directory)/ rowsplit.jar path_to_data_file.txt ip VAF1 t

 **path_to_data_file.txt** is the input file and value **t** is the threshold.
 Write **ip** for an optimal solution to the MCRS problem or **ipd** for an optimal solution to the MCDRS problem.

-## 6 Instalation
+## 6. Instalation
-MIPUP requires the full version of the IBM CPLEX Optimizer.
+MIPUP requires the full version of the IBM CPLEX Optimizer and Java.
 The free version is bounded for linear programs containing up to 1000 variables and constraints.
 Note that it is possible to obtain the full academic version (this can take more than a week).

-## 7 Results
+## 7. Results
 To appear.